How to Plan the Perfect Royal Wedding Viewing Party — Even with Just a Few Days to Spare!

 5. Games galore.

 Like any big television event, the royal wedding is the perfect excuse to play games.
-Miller herself has created her own royal wedding guessing game that you can print out here.
+Download our set of 10 Bingo cards to play along with the broadcast as Meghan and Harry kiss or the Spice Girls attend; or Miller herself has created her own royal wedding guessing game that you can print out here.
 Miller says: “Have guests fill theirs out as they arrive, check off correct answers as the wedding takes place, and reward the winner with a paper crown and a title—Duchess of Denver, Queen of Queens, Princess of Pittsburgh or whatever your royal highness dreams up!”

 6. Say cheers.